• Skip to primary navigation

 1. A grateful giraffe returns to the wild: Extended Mountain Pose:

-How to practice Extended Mountain Pose: Stand tall in Mountain Pose, look up, take your arms straight up to the sky, and touch your palms together.
+How to practice Extended Mountain Pose: stand tall in Mountain Pose, look up, take your arms straight up to the sky, and touch your palms together.
 Pretend your arms are the long neck of a giraffe.

 Extended Mountain Pose for Kids | Kids Yoga Stories